audeering/audformat/docs/data-format.rst

     ``<folder(s)/file(s)>``     Audio/Video files referenced in the tables
     ==========================  ==========================================

-The connection between the header, media file a table is highlighted in the following sketch:
+The connection between the header, media files and a table is highlighted in the following sketch:

 .. graphviz:: pics/audformat-table.dot